luisalvesmartins/botrunner/README.md

 # botrunner

-Demo of a Cortana bot using Botengine
+Demo of a Cortana bot using Botengine.

+(Need bot data to run the demo, instructions will land soon)